U.S. lawmakers weigh bans on trans youth treatments

 A measure newly introduced in South Carolina would revoke licenses of doctors who treat trans children, while other lawmakers proposed banning gender reassignment for minors after a Texas father tried to stop his ex-wife from raising their child as a girl instead of a boy.

-“These legal efforts could not be more archaic,” said Scott Leibowitz, a professor of psychiatry at the Ohio State University College of Medicine who works with trans youth.
+“These legal efforts could not be more archaic,” said Scott Leibowitz, associate professor of psychiatry at the Ohio State University College of Medicine who works with trans youth.

 “The absence of access to beneficial, evidence-based care, which does exist, is very harmful and quite frankly puts youth in the middle of political battles when lives are at stake,” said Leibowitz.